-- Perform the rapid initial assessment of a mother during postnatal period - Provide care to a mother in postnatal the mother during postnatal period. - Recognize the main danger signs for the mother during the post-natal period. - Conduct a counselling related to prevention of mother to child transmission - Conduct counselling to individuals/couples - Identify the main danger signs for the mother during the post-natal period. - Advocate against gender based violence. - Perform postpartum breast assessment - Perform postpartum uterus assessment - Perform postpartum bladder and bowel assessment
+- Perform the rapid initial assessment of a mother during postnatal period - Provide care to a mother in postnatal period - Conduct a counselling related to prevention of mother to child transmission - Conduct counselling to individuals/couples - Identify the main danger signs for the mother during the post-natal period. - Advocate against gender based violence. - Perform postpartum breast assessment - Perform postpartum uterus assessment - Perform postpartum bladder and bowel assessment - Assess the characteristics of lochia

-- Assess the characteristics of lochia - Assess the mother for episiotomy - Assess the mother for emotional status - Assess for signs and symptoms of postpartum haemorrhage - Assess for any signs and symptoms of postpartum obstetrical emergency - Ass for signs of postpartum Deep Vein Thrombosis (DVT) - Provide care to the mother during postnatal period - Perform newborn assessment
+- Assess the mother for episiotomy - Assess the mother for emotional status - Assess for signs and symptoms of postpartum haemorrhage - Assess for any signs and symptoms of postpartum obstetrical emergency - Assess for signs of postpartum Deep Vein Thrombosis (DVT) - Provide care to the mother during postnatal period - Perform newborn assessment during postpartum period. - Administer Vitamin K - Administer vaccines and supplements as prescribed.